-Nebraska has three hospitals for the in-ane, located at Lincoln, Norfolk and Hastings, respectively.
+Nebraska has three hospitals for the insane, located at Lincoln, Norfolk and Hastings, respectively.
 I choose to treat all of them together and in a gene al way.
 They have each been managed in a wise, careful and economical manner.
-The professional treament has been of a high order and the welfare of the unfortunate wards of the state confined in these institutions has been carefully looked after in all respects.
-A visit to any one of these institutions cannot but impress one with the high professional sk'll and orderly management which characterizes it.
-The welfare of the immates is improved wherever possible and the utmost kindness and gentleness in caring wise, careful and economical manner kindness and gentleness in caring for them prevails.
+The professional treament has been of a high order and the welfare of the unforiunate wards of the state confined in these institutions has been carefully looked after in all respects.
+A visit to any one of these institutions cannot but ilmpress one with the high professional sk'll and orderly management which characterizes it.
+The welfare of the inmates is improved wherever possible and the utmost kindness and gentleness in caring for them prevails.
+A considerable saving has been made in expenditures.
+Some further can doubtless be made and yet I am inclined to the view that in these institutions the minimum expenditures in their maintenance has been very nearly reached.
+In caring for the unfortunate insane, it is apparent to the ordinary observer that the necessary employes, as well as officers of such an institution, are more numerous than are required in any other institutional work.
+The proposition of reducing expenditures further by a reduction of salaries has been suggested to me.
+I submit it to you for your careful and judicious consideration, without recommendation on my part farther than to say that I approve of any effort which may be made to place all salaries and wages of employes of the state upon a basis of equality, as near as may be done, with reference to the character of the work to be performed.
+"The laborer is worthy of his hire" and all servants of the state, in whatever capacity employed, should receive fair and just compensation and their services should be the very best obtainable, honestly, faithfully and intelligently performed.